-The difference between the base case and the cost elasticity sensitivities is small and for both expenditure types there is no change to the base case when a 0.9 cost elasticity is used and 0.1 percentage point change when a cost elasticity of 0.8 is used.
-This indicates that varying our assumption on the elasticities of scale at the margin would not have a significant impact.
+The difference between the base case and the cost elasticity sensitivities is small and for both expenditure types there is no change to the base case when a 0.9 cost elasticity is used and 0.1

 57 We note the Oxera (2008) undertook two sensitivities with different comparators: (i) replacing transport and storage with construction; and (ii) using only construction and business activities.
 We do not consider that Network Rail's inclusion in the transport and storage sector would unduly influence the estimates, and consider that the additional information from this industry outweighs the potential bias.